 Why try for a Govt.
 Job after BDS/MDS?

 If you are in India, the above Qs, if asked, will make others think you as an Idiot?

-In India, having a full time reputed or high yielding Govt. post is considered as winning a lottery or a golden goose forever that keeps laying golden eggs.
-It does not matter in which stream, you did the graduation, even BDS or MBBS or BPT, etc. There are regular (though limited) Govt.
+In India, having a full-time reputed or high-yielding Govt. post is considered as winning a lottery or a golden goose forever that keeps laying golden eggs.
+It does not matter in which stream, you did the graduation, even BDS or MBBS or BPT, etc. There is a regular (though limited) Govt.
 Job openings – central & state Govt, both in your professional stream (BDS or MBBS) or in other modes like Civil services.